Trailers Available to Lease for Mobile Tours

 For all types of activations:

 We currently have a 24′ stage trailer available to lease.
-It has a whit exterior with a 15′ main stage, front interior cabinets, and a 16′ awning.
+It has a white exterior with a 15′ main stage, front interior cabinets, and a 16′ awning.

 I spent two years on the road and 10 years in-office at a pair of experiential agencies in New York and Chicago prior to coming over to Advantage Trailer.
 I have planned and executed campaigns for Kettle Brand, Evolution Fresh, Verizon, AT&T, Sea Cuisine, Dasani, Welch’s, Grey Goose, and more.
 I know the budgets, timelines, and demands you face, which makes Advantage a valuable partner.